roalexan/datavirtualization/core/markdown/Finished.md

 ## Query scale out

 Query scale out shows how to scale a query from a hardware constrained SQL Server 2016 to a Hadoop (HortonWorks) cluster using PolyBase.
-First, let's test a query running entirely in the local SQL Server.
+First, let's test a query running entirely in the SQL Server.

-### Local execution
+### Run on local resources only

-So, first we're going to look at the case where everything runs in your local SQL Server.
-You will be running a query that joins table data entirely on the local SQL Server running on your virtual machine.
-Note that for the purposes of this tutorial the query runs by itself.
+So, first we're going to look at the case where everything runs in your SQL Server.
+You will be running a query that joins table data entirely on the SQL Server running on your virtual machine.
+Note that for the purposes of this tutorial we allow the sample query to run on the SQL server without adding any extra load or other query executed in parallel.
 You can imagine, however, that in an actual production environment there would be hardware constraints - memory, CPU, I/O - that would adversely affect performance.
 It is also very possible that the sheer amount of data would not fit in your SQL Server.

 Using your existing client session to your virtual machine, do the following steps: